ryanflorence/planner2/NOTES.md

 - use `<Form>`

+  - add JS
   - clear out input with useRef
   - feels junky, slow it down
   - disable it?
-    - can't type the next
+    - can't type the next one
-    - messes up a11y
+    - messes up a11y, focus
   - need optimistic/pending UI!
   - still works w/o JS